-We focus especially on the development of fishing liaison and coexistence plans, to outline specific operational arrangements, as well as any longer term mitigation measures, to limit impact.
+We focus especially on the development of fishing liaison and coexistence plans, to outline specific operational arrangements, as well as any longer-term mitigation measures, to limit impact.
 These may include, for example, establishing minimum time frames for consulting and notification of works, communication of hazard information and agreed procedures for the removal of static gear from works areas and addressing any damages to gear.
-The Kingfisher information system (KIS-ORCA) provides an important conduit for communicating hazard information to the fishing industry.
+The Kingfisher Bulletin provides an important conduit for communicating hazard information to the fishing industry.

 Cables are a potential risk to fishing activity and we are working to ensure that good practice is undertaken in order to minimise the potential for snagging risks.
 Often the fishing industry can provide detailed knowledge of the nature of seabed substrata that can greatly aid the planning of cable routes so that burial can be achieved.

-It is essential that the fishing industry is consulted in the preparation of cable protection plans which are often dealt with following license consent.
+It is essential that the fishing industry is consulted in the preparation of cable burial and protection plans which in the case of offshore wind farms are often dealt with following license consent.